 - You will also take antibiotics to prevent infection

-The provider will tell you when and how to take the Misoprostol.
-It will be about 6 to 72 hours after taking Mifepristone.
+The provider will tell you when and how to take the misoprostol.
+It will be about 6 to 72 hours after taking mifepristone.
 Misoprostol causes the uterus to contract and empty.

 After taking the second medicine, you will feel a lot of pain and cramping.
 You will have heavy bleeding and see blood clots and tissue come out of your vagina.
-This usually takes 3 to 5 hours.
+This most often takes 3 to 5 hours.
 The amount will be more than you have with your period.
 This means the medicines are working.

 You may also have nausea, and you may vomit, have a fever, chills, diarrhea, and a headache.